OWASP/www-chapter-srm-institute-of-science-and-technology/index.md

 ## Welcome
-OWASP SRM Institute of Science and Technology was founded in August 2021.
+OWASP SRM Institute of Science and Technology was founded in September 2021.
 We are a group of passionate college students on a mission to spread Cyber Awareness to the people around, and Sharpening up Cybersecurity skills for our Students of SRMIST-KTR!
+The chapter presents opportunities to the software community in contributing to secure application development.
-Events planned on Web/App Security, Penetration Testing, Ethical Hacking and lot more!
+Events planned on Web/App Security, Penetration Testing, Bug Bounty, Ethical Hacking, and a lot more!
 Join the ARMY to make Cyber Space a Better Place!

 ## Participation